Jul 24, 2018

 Key Ingredients in This Recipe

-Brown butter or beurre noisette is used commonly as a sauce over a pasta dish like butternut squash ravioli or in French pastries.
-In this recipe I use it to add a nutty flavor and fatty element to contrast the scallops.
+• Brown butter – Brown butter or beurre noisette adds a nutty flavor and fatty element to contrast the scallops.
 As you cook the brown butter it will crackle and foam as it cooks and as it stops crackling, keep an eye on it so that it does not burn.
 It will turn from a yellow to a pale brown and then to a deep golden brown and smell nutty.
 The bits that remain from searing the scallops help flavor the brown butter and I finish it with a squeeze of lemon and chives.

-I love making the most of sweet summer corn picked up from local farm stands.
+• Corn – I love making the most of sweet summer corn picked up from local farm stands.
 When buying ears corn, look for a bright green husk that is tight around the corn.
-Feel the kernels through the husk, they should be plump.
-(I like to peel back a section of the husk to double check the kernels.)
-Look at the tassel (the strings at the top), it should be yellow or light brown – it should have a sweet smell.

-Farro is an ancient grain.
+• Farro – Farro is an ancient grain.
 It looks similar to cooked grains of brown rice and has a nutty, complex taste.
 Italians use it in place of rice to create risottos and it tastes great added to salads.
 Though it’s referred to as a one, it’s actually different three grains – farro medio is what is typically found in the US.
-While I just use farro in this recipe try substituting half quinoa like in this recipe here.
+While I just use farro in this recipe try substituting half quinoa like in this watermelon salad with grilled halloumi cheese.

 How to Make Brown Butter Scallops with Squash and Summer Farro Salad